apache/iceberg/python/mkdocs/docs/contributing.md

 ## Third party libraries

 PyIceberg naturally integrates into the rich Python ecosystem, however it is important to be hesistant to add third party packages.
 Adding a lot of packages makes the library heavyweight, and causes incompatibilities with other projects if they use a different version of the library.
-Also, big libraries such as `s3fs`, `pyarrow`, `thrift` should be optional to avoid downloading everything, while not being sure if is actually being used.
+Also, big libraries such as `s3fs`, `adlfs`, `pyarrow`, `thrift` should be optional to avoid downloading everything, while not being sure if is actually being used.